Jonny Vang: Production

-Jonny Vang was director Jens Lien's debut as a feature film director.
-Lien had previously established himself as a director of television advertisements.
-He had also been represented twice at the Cannes International Film Festival, with short films.
-He described the film as "a drama comedy, a juicy story, life, lust and rock 'n' roll.
-It's a dead serious comedy".
+Jonny Vang was director Jens Lien's debut feature film.
+He had previously worked as a director of television advertisements and had been represented twice at the Cannes International Film Festival, with short films.
+He described the film as “a drama comedy, a juicy story, life, lust and rock 'n' roll.
+It's a dead serious comedy”.

-Lien originally considered Hennie too young for the role, but the actor was persistent, and finally persuaded the director that he was the right man for the part.
-The movie, where the story takes place in Gudbrandsdalen, was filmed in the town of Fåvang.
+Lien initially considered Hennie too young for the role, but the actor was persistent and eventually persuaded the director that he was suitable for the part.
+Although the story is set in Gudbrandsdalen, filming took place in the town of Fåvang.

-To get Calexico's permission to use their music in the film, Lien had to travel to the U.S. in person.
-He brought with him an unfinished version of the film, but the only place where he could play the VHS tape was at a nearby rental store, where 30 customers joined the band and the director, who had to simultaneously translate the plot.
-The music is a mix of traditional American and Mexican music, and is gathered from the band's albums Spoke (1997), The Black Light (1998) and Hot Rail (2000).
+To obtain permission to use Calexico's music, Lien travelled to the U.S. with an unfinished version of the film.
+He screened it at a rental store, where he translate the plot for the band and others present.
+The soundtrack includes music from the band's albums Spoke (1997), The Black Light (1998) and Hot Rail (2000).